 - I will stop checking my phone, email, Facebook every 15 minutes.

 - I will not make my children do extracurricular activities that they don’t want to do.

-Create deadlines.
 If you want to be more productive, set deadlines for your tasks and do your best to reach them on time.
 For example, if you want to write a book, write down the date you would like to have it completed by and set some milestones.
 If you want it completed in one year, commit to writing 3 or 4 days a week for 30 minutes each time.
 You will be surprised at how little chunks of writing can add up to a whole manuscript in one year’s time.

-I hope that you take advantage of these tips for boosting your productivity.
+I hope you take advantage of these tips for boosting your productivity.
 You can be as productive as you like with effort and drive.
-Be the kind of person who doesn’t settle for the easy road.
+Be the person who doesn’t settle for the easy road.
 Settling does not make you feel accomplished stifles your growth.
 Intend to be someone with passion and drive, to be a well accomplished and productive person.